rushikeshwaghmare07/Redux-Toolkit-and-RTK-Query/README.md

 - The dispatch function is used to send actions to the store, triggering updates to the application state.

 - In simpler terms, it lets you change the state in your Redux store form within your React components.

+## Redux Toolkit Query
+- Redux Toolkit Query (RTK) is specifically designed to simplify data fetching, caching and state management for API calls in a React and Redux application.